cchudzicki-ocw-testing/15.060-fall-2014/content/pages/instructor-insights/developing-case-studies-with-students.md

 title: Developing Cases with Students
 uid: a14f49c4-6983-21e6-2339-9ff39d9e3d8e
 ---

-_In this section, Prof. Georgia Perakis describes her process for developing case studies for _15.060 Data, Models, and Decisions_._
+_In this section, Prof. Georgia Perakis describes her process for developing case studies for_ 15.060 Data, Models, and Decisions.

 {{< quote "To develop a case, I usually work with a student directly… we meet every week to develop it." "—Georgia Perakis" >}}